 You grow up around something, and it feels like nothing.

 Despite John Cho getting first billing, this movie only really benefits Richardson.
 In it, first and foremost, she is given the gift of not becoming someone’s love interest.
 She isn’t the naive, barely legal girl to Cho’s, usually played by an older white man, mentor.
 Does she have chemistry with him, alongside Culkin’s character?
 Yes.
 She shows interest, playfulness, and you can imagine her with either.

 Yet, instead, they keep her as a grounded equal.
 They don’t dilute all her character can and does offer by putting her in some supportive girlfriend role.
 Instead, she is given the ability to seem stubborn, say no to Gabe’s advances and pursues what she wants.
 OF which, for most of the movie is to connect with Jin over architecture.
 To the point, you may think she may have an interest in him, beyond conversation and who his father is, but that isn’t the case.

 If anything, it pushes you to realize that when a girl takes initiative, seems extroverted and knows how to network, she has to deal with the burden of that mentor seeing something beyond admiration.
 If not someone to talk to about her passion who, unlike most of her peers, has a serious or feign interest.

-But it isn’t just her interactions with Cho and Culkin that make the character but also the complicated relationship she has with her mother Marie.
-In that, she sort of compensates for the fact we don’t get to see Jin and his dad react.
-She fills in that void and helps show the difficulties of dealing with a parent you feel sort of guilted to take care of despite the life you have ahead of you.
-The only difference being, Casey loves her mom to the point of being willing to sacrifice while Jin sees it as nothing more than an inconvenience.
+But it isn’t just her interactions with Cho and Culkin that make the character, but also the complicated relationship she has with her mother Marie.
+In that, she compensates for the fact we don’t get to see Jin and his dad react.
+She fills in that void and helps show the difficulties of dealing with a parent you feel guilted into taking care of despite the life you have ahead of you.
+The only difference being, Casey loves her mom to the point of being willing to sacrifice while Jin sees his dad as nothing more than an inconvenience.